 Remember that you contribute what you own because, in the mutual shares, you can only give shares to someone after your death!

-Your heirs are individuals who, according to your wish, inherit your real and personal property.
+According to your wish, Your Heirs are individuals who inherit your real and personal property.
 These are generally the important people to you, but you can still consider what would happen if, for example, you and your wife die concurrently.

-The more explicitly you articulate your desires in your will—even keeping in mind unavoidable or unpredictable events—the better.
+The more explicitly you articulate your desires in your will, the better keeping in mind unavoidable or unpredictable events.

 Usually, the other parent gets possession of the young children when either parent dies, although there are conditions under which the case does not apply.
 Also, at the same time, both parents could die.

 If something happens to you, consider who you would like to take care of your kids so that you can appoint a legal guardian in your will for any underage children.
 If your main pick is incapable of bearing the burden, mention a second preference too.
-Also, convey to your appointed guardian(s) to ensure that they accept stepping in and looking after your children.
+Also, convey to your appointed guardian(s) to ensure that they accept stepping in and looking after your children & creating a will.

 It is essential to think about what you would like to do to your social media and other platforms or websites after you die.
 Nowadays, most individuals have digital lives.

 To conclude, you also have to ensure that you have a will that expresses your present desires.
-This is why you must regularly modify your will, making sure you consider relationships, divorces, births, accidents, and other events in life.
+Now that you know what are the five things to consider when creating a will.
+So, you must regularly modify your will, making sure you consider relationships, divorces, births, accidents, and other events in life.
 It is a smart strategy to review the terms of your will once a year.